ilnazTayebi/PostgresSemiRaw/README.md

 To see the web UI go to: http://localhost:5555/static/raw_demo.html

-## 2. Using PostgresRAW-UI with PostgresRAW
+## 2. Using the sniffer with PostgresRAW

 In PostgresRAW mode, the sniffer of PostgresRAW-UI detects CSV files in the folder given by the **folder** argument.
 The inferrer module then infers their schema and creates corresponding dummy tables in the given database **dbname** (more details below).